imsalmanmalik/Video-to-Audio-Microservices-Python-Application-K8s-Helm-AWS-EKS/README.md

 ### PostgreSQL

 Set the database username and password in `values.yaml`.
 Install PostgreSQL from the PostgreSQL Helm chart folder and initialize it with the queries in `init.sql`.
-For PowerShell users:

 ```
 cd ..